Behind the seams at Max Mara

 Max Mara is the quintessentially Italian fashion brand, but it's run by a former punk from Derbyshire.

-Ian Griffiths is the label's creative director; he has worked for since leaving the Royal College of Art over 30 years ago.
+Ian Griffiths is the label's creative director; he has worked there since leaving the Royal College of Art over 30 years ago.

-A self-confessed hoarder he's fitted right in at the brand, which has amassed a huge designer archive.
+A self-confessed hoarder, he's fitted right in at the brand, which has amassed a huge designer archive.

 Video journalist: Alex Stanger